 But he kept working through Pangea.app, essentially making money through one company.

-Ben attributes the 25 grand he made to Outlier, an online education company that actually allowed him to combine his love with teaching and math.
+Ben attributes the 25 grand he made to Outlier, an online education company that actually allowed him to combine his love of teaching and math.

 Ben joined Outlier when it was developing courses, which meant he watched all the videos and scribed all the notes and their summaries.